 The ORS Information Systems Services section provides information technology support to ORS and coordinates electronic research administration (eRA) services for investigators and others across the UH System.
-Functional responsibilities include:

-- Installing and maintaining the UH system-wide electronic research extramural award tracking system, database, and related modules (referred to herein as "myGRANT"); - Developing and designing adaptations and customization of myGRANT to conform the software to UH requirements and desired functionality; - Collaborating with myGRANT system users to identify business requirements and suggested program modifications; - Coordinating testing and maintaining operation and functionality of myGRANT; - Providing training and workshops to the UH research community on the use of myGRANT and any sponsor-specific eRA systems; - Establishing and maintaining a database for extramural proposals, awards and related subawards; - Providing a mechanism for the tracking of the status of extramural proposals, awards and related subawards; - Generating system-wide extramural proposal and award statistics and reports for the ORS Director, UH executives and UH Board of Regents; - Preparing other special reports as requested by the ORS Director, UH executives or UH Board of Regents - Providing helpline support for myGRANT and sponsor-specific systems for proposal submission to faculty and staff across the ten UH campuses; - Providing technical support for ORS training sessions and workshops; - Developing and managing the ORS website and web reports; - Providing information technology support to ORS staff; - ing and maintaining the ORS exchange server; - Performing project management for future system enhancements and new tools for ORS staff; - Providing graphic design for ORS training or informational materials;
+- Installing and maintaining the UH system-wide electronic research extramural award tracking system, database, and related modules (referred to herein as "myGRANT"); - Developing and designing adaptations and customization of OVPRI electronic systems to conform the software to UH requirements and desired functionality; - Collaborating with electronic system users to identify business requirements and suggested program modifications; - Coordinating testing and maintaining operation and functionality of OVPRI electronic systems; - Providing a mechanism for the tracking of the status of extramural proposals, awards and related subawards; - Generating system-wide extramural proposal and award statistics and reports for the ORS Director, VPRI, UH executives and UH Board of Regents; - Preparing other special reports as requested by the ORS Director, VPRI, UH executives or UH Board of Regents; - Providing technical support for electronic systems used by OVPRI staff. - Providing helpline support for myGRANT and sponsor-specific systems for proposal submission to faculty and staff across the ten UH campuses; - Providing technical support and graphic design for OVPRI training sessions and workshops and informational material; - Developing and managing websites under OVPRI; - Providing information technology support to OVPRI staff; - Maintaining listservs used by OVPRI offices; - Performing project management for future system enhancements and new tools for OVPRI staff;

-- Making recommendations for update or revision to UH policies and procedures to meet governmental mandates, or as otherwise may be necessary; and - Advising the ORS Director as to information system and technology tools and upgrades that may be necessary to comply with governmental or sponsor requirements, or UH policies and procedures.
+- Advising the ORS Director as to information system and technology tools and upgrades that may be necessary to comply with governmental or sponsor requirements, or UH policies and procedures; and - Providing information systems security support and collaborating with UH ITS as necessary and appropriate.